 Yogananda the hypnotiser

-Might love for Yogananda have been caused by a glaring stare of guru hypnosis?
-If so, it was humbug love.
+Might love for Yogananda have been caused by a glaring stare?

-Now, the fifty monks or so that left and the hundred or so that stayed, had they been drawn by love for Yogananda, or drawn through love for Yogananda?
-Or did he hypnotise them to serve him for very, very little for long?
-One may never get a clear answer to the last question, although Yogananda was keen on hypnotising others also.
-(Williamson 2010:57)
+The fifty SRF monastics or so that left and the hundred or so that stayed, had they been drawn by guru hypnotism to serve him for very, very little for long?
+One may never get a clear answer to the question, but Yogananda was keen on hypnotising others also.
+(Williamson 2010, 57) [The swami in Miami]